Q Who is someone that influenced you in your decision to serve as a missionary in a cross cultural setting?

-Sonya: Our year in Nigeria gave us a love for the people, and gave us an idea of where we want to focus our energies.
+Sonya: Our year gave us a love for the people, and gave us an idea of where we want to focus our energies.
 We got a taste of the things that would be great, and those that would be very difficult, and an appreciation for having great supporters back at home.
 I also learned that it is helpful to have basic automotive, plumbing and electrical knowledge for use on the field.

 Q What surprised you the most once you began your work?
 What did you wish you knew beforehand?

 Jeff: How friendly people were, and how much impact a person could still have simply for being Caucasian.
 This is why I say I was simply a good doorknob for Jesus why I was there.